Chintamani, Karnataka

-Chintamani is a Taluk Headquarters in the Indian state of Karnataka.
-Located on the Deccan Plateau in the south-eastern part of Karnataka.
-Chintamani is one of the well planned and developed Towns in the District of Kolar (before splitting) and presently Chikkaballapur.
+Chintamani is a Taluk Headquarters in the Indian state of Karnataka, located on the Deccan Plateau in the south-eastern part of the state.
+Chintamani is one of the well-planned and developed Towns in the District of Kolar (before splitting) and presently Chikkaballapur.
 Chintamani is known for its silk and tomato production and their largest markets in Karnataka.

 Etymology

-Word Chintamani refers to a precious stone or gem that's been documented since centuries in the Hindu Scriptures and Literature.
-However the naming of the town as 'Chintamani' doesn't have any relevance or relation with this gem.
-It's said that the town is named after a Maratha chieftain Chintamani Rao.
+The word 'Chintamani' refers to a precious stone or gem that has been documented since centuries in the Hindu Scriptures and Literature.
+However the naming of the town as 'Chintamani' (wish-fulfilling jewel) doesn't have any relevance or relation with this gem.

 History

 Before 19th Century

 The Town of Chintamani along with the District of Kolar has been part of the continuous rule of numerous kingdoms and rulers that include Cholas, Vijayanagar Empire, Gangas, Mysore Wodeyars, Palegaras, Tippu Sultan, British and many local chieftains.
 This area during the 12th Century was under the rule of Kōpparakēsarivarman Vikrama Chola of the Chola dynasty.

 During the reign of British, the Town was called by name CHINTOMNIPETT.
 The document A Gazetteer of the Territories Under The Government of India on document page no. 204 reads...